Journeys, Detours, Breakdowns

 Madison, WI (USA)

-The 2013 Film & History Conference will explore the figure of money in film, television, and the other moving-image arts.
-Our annual conference will be held at The Madison Concourse Hotel (in the heart of downtown Madison, WI, next to the historic Capitol), November 20-24, 2013.
+Our annual conference will be held at The Madison Concourse Hotel (in the heart of downtown Madison, WI, next to the historic Capitol), November 5-8, 2015.
 Attendees will receive specially-discounted room rates for this premier hotel.
-Travel to Madison may be arranged conveniently through the international airports at Madison, Milwaukee, or Chicago.
+Air travel may be arranged conveniently through the regional airport in Madison or the international airport in Milwaukee.

 Past Film & History Conferences